morleym/furtive-handbook/docs/format-double-elim.md

 sidebar_label: Double-Elim Bracket
 ---

-Double Elimination, Double-Elimination, Double-Elim, DE.
+Common aliases: Double Elimination, Double-Elimination, Double-Elim, DE.

 The *chocolate chip* ice cream of brackets.
 It's still fairly simple and pairs well with other formats, but it has an added layer of complexity and flavor.